sairam-prasad/Inventory-Management-with-Integrated-MCP-Server/README.md

 # Inventory Management with Integrated MCP Server

 This project is a backend system that combines traditional RESTful API design with a GenAI-powered natural language interface.
-It was developed as part of a technical internship evaluation to demonstrate the ability to build modular backend services, integrate LLMs into workflows, and handle realistic edge cases.
+It was developed to demonstrate the ability to build modular backend services, integrate LLMs into workflows, and handle realistic edge cases.

 ## Overview

 The system includes two independent services:

 1. **Inventory Web Service**
-   - Tracks inventory for `tshirts` and `pants`
+   - Tracks inventory for 'tshirts' and 'pants'
    - Provides two endpoints:
-     - `GET /inventory` – Returns current stock
+     - 'GET /inventory' – Returns current stock
-     - `POST /inventory` – Modifies stock based on request
+     - 'POST /inventory' – Modifies stock based on request

 2. **Model Control Plane (MCP) Server**
    - Accepts natural language queries (e.g., "I sold 4 tshirts")